-Suzuki, who captained the 1999 Bulldogs to a school-record 13 wins, returns for his second year as an assistant coach in 2012.
+Suzuki, who captained the 1999 Bulldogs to a school-record 13 wins, returns for his third year as an assistant coach in 2013.

-Suzuki had an immediate impact on the Yale program.
-The Bulldogs won five more games overall than the year before he arrived and three more Ivy games.
+Suzuki has had an immediate impact on the Yale program.
+In his first year, the Bulldogs won five more games overall than the previous season and three more Ivy games.

 As a player at Yale, Suzuki had a key role in one of the most successful stretches in the long history of Yale Soccer.
 During his four years, the Bulldogs won 44 games, including posting a 17-9-2 mark in Ivy League play.
 As a senior, he helped Yale to a thrilling victory over Rutgers in the first round of the NCAA Tournament.
 He was a second team All-Ivy selection as a sophomore and senior and earned first team recognition in his junior year.
 In all, he started 65 games for the Bulldogs, scored 10 goals and added 15 assists.